Episode 55 – The 8 Step Vegetarian Cheatsheet

 While the above scenario could be socially awkward and may even be a relationship breaker, it’s time to flip that around.
 Let’s take a moment to learn about vegetarianism so you become a social hero and chalk the night up as another relationship maker.

 Today, let’s explore the “rules” of vegetarianism some important questions to ask, valuable micronutrients to focus on as well as key foods that you need to know.
-Let’s get started.
+Let’s get started on my vegetarian cheatsheet.

 Vegetarian based diets can be very healthy!
 They are typically lower in saturated fat and higher in dietary fibre because they are based around plant foods.
 There are different types of vegetarian diets including: